AdobeDocs/experience-manager-65.en/help/sites-deploying/upgrade-planning.md

 #### Content Restructuring Considerations {#content-restructuring-considerations}

 AEM has introduced changes to the repository structure that will help in making upgrades more seamless.
 The changes involve moving content out of the /etc folder to folders including /libs, /apps, and /content, based on whether Adobe or a customer owns the content, thus limiting the chances of overwriting content during releases.
-The repository restructuring has been done in such a way that it should not require code changes at the time of 6.5 upgrade, although it's recommended to review the details at [Repository Restructuring in AEM](/help/sites-deploying/repository-restructuring.md) while planning an upgrade.
+The repository restructuring has been done in such a way that it should not require code changes at the time of 6.5 upgrade, although it is recommended to review the details at [Repository Restructuring in AEM](/help/sites-deploying/repository-restructuring.md) while planning an upgrade.

 ### Assessing Upgrade Complexity {#assessing-upgrade-complexity}